Pamela Clabburn: Early life and pre-textile career

 On 13 April 1914, Clabburn was born in Norwich, Norfolk.
 She was educated at the Norwich High School for Girls and was about to enroll at the Royal School of Needlework when the Second World War broke out.
 She consequently joined the Army as a nurse, serving throughout the duration of the war.
-During demobilisation, Clabburn worked a variety of jobs in the rag-trade of London for a brief period, such as being a East End factory hand-finisher before returning to Norfolk.
+During demobilisation, Clabburn worked a variety of jobs in the rag-trade of London for a brief period, such as being an East End factory hand-finisher before returning to Norfolk.

 Career

 She used her interest in needlework to establish a dressmaker business in Norwich, and was invited to successfully join the staff of Strangers' Hall Museum in Norwich as assistant curator of social history in 1965, overseeing the successful repairs of a quartet of Gothic tapestries.
 The following year, Clabburn took three months to move the collection of Strangers' Hall that had been housed at Norwich's Castle Museum.
 She made additions to the collection while cataloguing it, asking the owners of middle-class occupational clothes if they had any plans for the textiles.
 Clabburn frequently appeared on the Anglia Television programme Bygones, and was the author of various magazine and newspaper articles on the collection of Strangers' Hall.
 In 1969, she was appointed Norwich Museum's assistant history of social history.

 Clabburn retired from Strangers' Hall Museum in April 1974, giving her more freedom to lobby for the acknowledgement, importance and richness of Norwich's collections.
 In 1976, she published the encyclopedic book, The Needleworker's Dictionary, featuring approximately 2,000 entries on embroidery.
-By 1977, Clabburn was invited to setup the textile conversion department of the National Trust, which featured a workroom that was located at Blickling Hall in Norfolk.
+By 1977, Clabburn was invited to set up the textile conversion department of the National Trust, which featured a workroom that was located at Blickling Hall in Norfolk.
 She oversaw the conservation of various textiles from East Anglian houses throughout the next decade.
 Clabburn wrote the 1981 book In Imitation of the Indian (Shire Album 77), discovering the Kashmir shawl's impact in Great Britain and the shawls built in Edinburgh, Norwich and Paisley.